aurora-opensource/au/docs/install.md

 Broadly, you can either do a "full install" of the library, or you can package it into a single header file.
 For the latter approach, there are two options:

-- pre-built versions you can download right away
+- Pre-built versions you can download right away.
-- custom versions with exactly the units you choose
+- Custom versions with exactly the units you choose.

 ## Choosing a method

+You should consider several factors before you decide how to install the Au library, such as:

+- Tradeoffs in setup time, unit selection, and flexibility.
+- Whether you're installing for production, or just trying it out.
+- Your build system.

 Here's an overview of the tradeoffs involved.